 Reduced excitation also emerged for the serratus anterior when using the EMG biofeedback from the upper trapezius.
 The percentage of amplitude reduction in the serratus anterior muscles (10%) was comparable with that observed for the upper trapezius (Figures 4A and 4D).
 This concurrent reduction of excitation in the two muscles is presumably due to their synergistic action for the stabilization and movement of the shoulder region (Camargo & Neumann, 2019).
 Corroborating this similar muscle response, a prior study reported the muscle activation profile of the serratus anterior was positively associated with that of the upper trapezius for row exercises (Wattanaprakornkul et al., 2011).
 However, it is important to note rowing exercises may induce relatively higher levels of muscle excitation in the upper trapezius than the serratus anterior, especially during pulling (Figures 4A and 4D; (Andersen et al., 2012; Wattanaprakornkul et al., 2011; Youdas et al., 2020).
-Our current results seem therefore suggest biofeedback allows low levels of muscle excitation of the upper trapezius and serratus anterior muscles during the wide-grip seated row exercise.
+Our current results therefore suggest biofeedback allows low levels of muscle excitation of the upper trapezius and serratus anterior muscles during the wide-grip seated row exercise.

+4.2 The EMG biofeedback did not alter muscle excitation in the lower portions of trapezius